The ABC of Process Improvement

 Choosing a workflow management software with ITSM automation capabilities will reduce redundancies and help make a more effective use of resources.
 Automation solutions can carry out repetitive and tedious tasks, and therefore allow the human beings who usually perform those tasks to focus on more creative activities, which can not be done by machines.

-Screenshot of InvGate Service Desk's no-code workflow builder.Lastly, automated software can provide business members with a clear oversight of the situation as a whole, it will include real time analytics and other elements to better identify any problem or incident which may need to be solved or process to be improved.
+Screenshot of InvGate Service Management's no-code workflow builder.Lastly, automated software can provide business members with a clear oversight of the situation as a whole, it will include real time analytics and other elements to better identify any problem or incident which may need to be solved or process to be improved.
 All in all this will lead to incremental improvements.

 Frequently asked questions